arnoldmanuel/chicken/README.md

 # chicken

-# That is my first commit
+# That is my first commit, I hope it works.